Antilocapra pacifica

 Antilocapra pacifica, also known as the Pacific pronghorn, is an extinct antilocaprid from the Late Pleistocene of California.

 Description

-The Pacific pronghorn was described in 1991 from material found near the San Joaquin River delta near Antioch, California.
+The Pacific pronghorn was described in 1991 from material found near the San Joaquin River delta in the vicinity of Antioch, California.

 While closely related to the living pronghorn, it is distinguished by aspects of horn core, orbit and temporal-fossa morphology.
 The Pacific pronghorn was also slightly larger than its living relative.